 - Soften the impact of losing local services such as the village shop or post office

-In order for a Good Neighbours scheme to work in a village, parish area or neighbourhood, we need at least one person from that area to volunteer as a co-ordinator.
+A Good Neighbour Scheme in a village, Parish area or neighbourhood, requires at least one person from that area to volunteer as a co-ordinator.

-Their job will be to match people who need help with volunteers in the area who are willing to give that help.
+Their job will be to match people who need help with volunteers in the area who are willing and able to give that help.

-Parish Councils, residents’ groups or other kinds of community organisations that are interested in starting a Good Neighbours scheme in their area can contact us on:
+Parish Councils, Residents’ Groups or other kinds of community organisations that are interested in starting a Good Neighbours Scheme in their area can contact:

 In return we offer:

-- A toolkit, based on national good practice, on how to run a Good Neighbours scheme.
+- A toolkit, based on national good practice, how to run and sustain a Good Neighbours Scheme

-- Support to get your scheme up and running from our dedicated and enthusiastic Fieldworkers
+- Support to get your Scheme up and running from our dedicated and enthusiastic Fieldworkers